mflova/mflova-coding-guidelines/python/general.md

 can use `MappingProxyType`, which is a proxy (wrapper) around the dict implementation to remove its writting methods.

+## Copies

+Two main approaches when coppying an object:

+- Shallow copy: It only copies the 1st level of an object.
+- Deep copy: It will copy ALL levels of an object.
+For example if different lists are nested inside a list, it will also copy them.

 ## Performance

 ### Yield